Basswood has grown in popularity since it’s easy to work with and a good and solid choice for different wooden pieces.

 Due to the gel property of the General Finishes oil-based gel stain, it is recognized as one of the best products for Basswood.
 The gel product adheres to the surface without it penetrating the wood.

-Since the gel sits on the surface, it can be spread evenly unto the surface.
-This will prevent any blotches on the wood.
+By sitting on the surface, the gel can be uniformly spread across it, ensuring an even application.
+This helps prevent any blotches or unevenness on the wood.

 This creates a beautiful finish on the wood surface, and it does not penetrate deep into the wood.
 You’ll need only a minimal amount which is easy to apply and wipe off.
 Also, it can easily protect the wood from outdoor elements such as UV light, insect attacks, and moisture.